Kerala Piravi and other six states celebrate formation day today

 New Delhi, Nov 1: Seven Indian states celebrate their formation day on November 1.
-The states include, Karnataka, Kerala, Chattisgarh, Madhya Pradesh, Punjab and Haryana.
+The states include, Karnataka, Kerala, Chattisgarh, Madhya Pradesh, Rajasthan, Punjab and Haryana.
 The union territories of Lakshwadeep, Puducherry, Andaman & Nicobar also celebrate their formation day on Thursday.

 Kerala: